K. B. Sundarambal: Personal life

-While working together in the theatre, Sundarambal met S. G. Kittappa.
+Sundarambal and S. G. Kittappa met while working together in the theatre.
 They were married in 1927.
 The couple, together became popular.
 S. G. Kittappa died in 1933.
 Sundarambal left the stage after his death, to pursue a career as a concert artiste.
 K.B.
 Sundarambal died on 19 September 1980.

 Filmography

 Sundarambal acted in films as well with notable appearances in Manimekhalai, Auvaiyar, Thiruvilayadal, Karaikal Ammaiyar and Kandan Karunai.
 She portrayed Tamil poet Avvaiyar in films Thiruvilayadal and Kandan Karunai.
 She also acted in social films such as Uyir Mel Aasai, Thunaivan and Gnayiru Thinggal.
 Gnayiru Thinggal was an unreleased film.

 She sang in movies as well.
 She worked under music directors Mayavaram Venu, M. D. Parthasarathy, Parur S. Anantharaman, R. Sudharsanam, K. V. Mahadevan, S. M. Subbaiah Naidu, T. K. Ramamoorthy, M. S. Viswanathan and Kunnakudi Vaidyanathan.